Ulnar Wrist Pain

 4) Kienbock’s Disease

-Kienbock’s Disease refers to a painful loss of blood supply (bone infarct) in the lunate bone of the wrist.
-This rare condition can lead to progressive wrist dysfunction and is a potential cause of ulnar wrist pain, especially when the lunate collapses and affects neighboring structures on the ulnar side of the wrist.
-Unfortunately, the exact cause of Kienbock’s remains unclear.
+Kienbock’s Disease is a rare condition that involves the loss of blood supply (bone infarct) to the lunate bone in the wrist.
+This leads to bone deterioration over time and can cause ulnar wrist pain, especially if the lunate collapses and puts pressure on nearby structures on the ulnar side of the wrist.
+The exact cause of Kienbock’s remains unknown.

-Treatment depends on the stage of disease progression.
-In earlier stages, the goal is to unload the lunate and reestablish blood flow—often through the surgical insertion of a vascularized bone graft or artery.
-When the lunate bone has already deteriorated, salvage procedures such as Proximal Row Carpectomy (PRC) or wrist fusion may be necessary.
+Treatment depends on how far the disease has progressed.
+In early stages, the goal is to relieve pressure on the lunate and restore blood flow, often using a vascularized bone graft or artery.
+If the bone has already broken down, salvage procedures like wrist fusion or Proximal Row Carpectomy (PRC) may be necessary.

 Bone appears more solid due to loss of blood flow causing it to die and crumble.